KERRHAM/Mobile-Mechanic/README.md

   * Get a Quote

-       * The get a quote form has 5 functions, The form asks for the users Full name,telephone number,service required, additional information about your vehicle issue and a submit button to send info to Auto Kerr.
+       * The Get a Quote form has 5 functions, The form asks for the users Full name,telephone number,service required, additional information about your vehicle issue and a submit button to send info to Auto Kerr.

        * the form & inputs functions have a colored border, the submit button also has a background-color to better